 Inside the Vehicle Cab

-The subject matter below covers the regulations concerning items within the vehicle cab.
-However, due to the importance of Seat Belts from a Safety standpoint, we've dealt with this subject seperately and which can be found within this section here - Seat Belts.
+The details below cover the regulations concerning items within the vehicle cab.
+However, due to the importance of seat belts from a safety standpoint, this subject is dealt with separately and can be found within this section entitled Seat Belts.